PercussiveRepair/CloudWatchr/README.md

 About
 ------

+I got frustrated with the amount of clickery required to get a decent graph out of Amazons Cloudwatch Service and seeing there were no simple, free solutions for RDS monitoring at all, I filled the niche.

 This uses the outdated but still functional AWS PHP-SDK v1.62 to enumerate, and then gather Cloudwatch data for the last 6 hours for, any ELB, EC2 and RDS instances running in the account to which your IAM credentials give access.

 The code is pre-configured for all the major (and some minor) Cloudwatch metrics for each instance type.